By: Puranjay Singh Last updated: 20 September 2017

 A backlink is a link on other pages that direct users and search engines back to your specified page.

-Online, a backorder usually refers to the process of pre-ordering an expiring domain name so you can register it as soon as it is available.
+In marketing terms, a backorder usually refers to the process of pre-ordering an expiring domain name so you can register it as soon as it is available.
 If there are multiple backorders for the same name, it goes to auction at sites like Namejet or Snapnames.

 A rectangular advertisement placed on a web page usually measuring 468x60 pixels.
 They are generally either images or animated graphics.